-- 1. At least six (6) courses at the 300-400 level must be completed in the Division of Business Administration at Baldwin-Wallace College. - 2.
-Not more than 60 semester hours of BUS prefix course work can be applied to the 124 hours required for the Bachelor of Arts degree.
-This includes any transferred BUS credit hours, field experience and independent study sponsored by Business Administration. - 3.
-Students planning to attend graduate school are encouraged to take calculus. - 4.
-A maximum of 4 semester hours of a D grade in a required BUS prefix course may be counted toward the major.
+At least six (6) courses at the 300-400 level must be completed in the Division of Business Administration at Baldwin-Wallace College.
+Students planning to attend graduate school are encouraged to take calculus.

+3. A maximum of 4 semester hours of a D grade in a required BUS prefix course may be counted toward the major.